William D. Matthews

 William Dominick Matthews (October 25, 1829 – March 2, 1906) was an African-American abolitionist, Civil War Union officer and Freemason.
 He was leader in Leavenworth, Kansas, as well as nationally.
+Matthews is considered one of the first of African-American men to achieve the rank as a Officer in the Union Army during the American Civil War.

 Life in Maryland

 Matthews was born October 25, 1829, on the eastern shore of Maryland.
 William Dominick Matthews was born free to mixed-race parents.
-His father, Joseph, was a man of African descent who hailed from Delaware.
+His father, Joseph, was from Delaware and of African descent.
 His mother, the half-white slave daughter of a Frenchman, had gained her release from bondage upon her father’s death.
 Matthews moved to Baltimore in the late 1840s and worked as a sailor until 1854, when he purchased his own vessel and worked the Chesapeake Bay and Potomac River.
-But discriminatory laws limited his ability to make a living.
+Discriminatory laws limited his ability to make a living.
 He sold the boat and left Maryland.

 Abolitionist in Leavenworth, Kansas

 Matthews moved to Leavenworth, Kansas, in 1856.
 It was there that he opened the Waverly House, near what was then Shawnee and Main streets, which served as a stage on the Underground Railroad.
 With the help of others including Daniel Read Anthony (brother of Susan B. Anthony), he helped many escape the yoke of slavery.